 Bridge the Gap

-Thank you for joining us on this specially designed three-mile route where you got a close up view of the City, meandered through the beautifully manicured gardens of seven University Colleges, all whilst raising funds for Arthur Rank Hospice Charity and Romsey Mill.
+Join us on Sunday 14 September 2025 for a new specially designed route where you will get a close up view of the City, meander through the beautifully manicured gardens of University Colleges, all whilst raising funds for Arthur Rank Hospice Charity and Romsey Mill.

 Your Support